TO: Hugh David Politzer, Caltech, Pasadena, California

 Dear Prof. Dr. H. David Politzer:

 In December 2012 I approached Frank Wilczek with a peculiar question about a path our high school geometry classes had followed deep inside the tetrahedron and the octahedron within it.
 Dividing the edges by 2, connecting the new vertices, we went down 45 steps to particle physics, and then 67 more steps to the Planck scale numbers.
-We turned around, used the Planck numbers, multiplied by 2 and in 112 steps we were back in our classroom and in another 90 steps we were well over 13.79+ billion years and a size just a little under estimated current size of the universe which would include the current expansion.
+We turned around, using the Planck numbers, multiplied by 2 and in 112 steps we were back in our classroom and in another 90 steps we were well over 13.79+ billion years and a size just a little under some “estimates” of the current size of the universe.

 Pi and her continuity-symmetry-harmony became our penultimates.
 It changed everything: